 Long-distance Nextel iDEN co-channel interference

 Nextel despite purchasing up SMR licenses like crazy (thanks) in those days did not put sites at the license coordinates necessarily.
 They took advantage of the SMR regulation allowing different site location as long as the license footprint was not exceeded.
 This is where the cell phone DXing came in.
 I had a Wilson antenna adapter for my Nextel i850.
 I dialed # , * , Menu, Right to go into field test mode, giving me current frequency and signal strength in dBm, among other parameters.

 There was not cell service locally available at ground level, but with an external antenna, the Nextel signal was there.
 I couldn’t force my phone to connect to a particular channel, but it was just enough with the Nextel phone showing similar signal strength on the Nextel signal as what I hypothesized the non-directly observable interference to be, that it was time to call Nextel.

-Phone a friend at Nextel field engineering
+Nextel field engineering

 I had a previous line to the relevant Nextel field engineering staff, and they were a bit surprised that a Nextel tower over 90 km away could be a bother to a police radio, but I noted the weak desired signal, and the part of the interference path that went over water, conducive to thermal inversion layers–superrefraction that can make radio waves travel unexpectedly long distances.
 He put in a channel change request.
 Next time I went through I did the desense test again and all 5 channels were good.
 Hopefully someone at Nextel did a license search to give a wider co-channel geographic exclusion zone for public safety licensees, it would be a simple FCC license search away.